 A violent crime is an offense wherein someone either physically harms someone else or threatens or uses violence while committing a crime.
 Violent crimes are also sometimes referred to as "offenses against the person" because they involve physical harm to someone else.
 For example, you can commit the violent crime of battery if you attack someone with your fists.
 You can also commit a violent crime if you threaten someone with violence in order to steal something from that person, known as robbery.
 It's important to note that it isn't necessary for you to actually engage in violence to be charged with or convicted of a felony violent crime.

 Non-violent offenses often refer to property crimes, like theft, trespass, or property damage.
 They can also refer to offenses involving fraud, forgery, bribery, business crimes, and computer crimes.
 Some non-violent crimes can turn into crimes of violence depending on the target or intent.
 For instance, arson might be a non-violent offense if it involves an abandoned barn but a violent offense if it involves an occupied home.

 There are a number of felony violent crimes, all of which have different potential penalties.
 The most common of these are criminal homicides, including murder and manslaughter; robbery, rape or sexual assault, battery and domestic violence, as well as kidnapping or false imprisonment.
 Some of these crimes can be charged as felonies or misdemeanors, while others, such as murder, are always felony offenses.

 The law allows for the harshest possible penalties for violent felonies.
 A wide range of penalties is possible for each particular crime, and sentences differ widely depending on the circumstances of each case.

-Prison.
 Incarceration is a common penalty for those convicted of a violent felony.
-Felony offenses always have a potential prison sentence of a year or more in jail.
-Depending on the particular crime involved, a conviction for violent felony could result in a sentence of years, decades, or even life in prison.
+Felony offenses always have a potential prison sentence of a year or more.
+Depending on the particular crime involved, a conviction for a violent felony could result in a sentence of years, decades, or even life in prison.